 Retain the bones and put back in the slow cooker.

 To make a rich and hearty chicken stock:

-Add a bit of filtered water, to cover the bones.
+Add a bit of filtered water, to cover the bones fully.
 Add a dash of apple cider vinegar (buy it here) and some parsley stalks (only if you have them).

-Leave the bones and the juices to cook on Low (I) overnight or for at least eight hours.
-Set a reminder on your phone, or kitchen timer (buy one here -(affiliate link) so you don’t forget!
+Let the bones and the juices to cook on Low (I) overnight or for at least eight hours.
+Set a reminder on your phone, or kitchen timer so you don’t forget!

 (I have removed the bones in this picture).